BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

    * Nerfed relic drops a bit
  * Set Grenades and Rocket Ammo to be available in the early game, both from vendors and world drops
+ * Buffed Knuckledragger's drops: will drop from the badass pool, and his custom pistol drops will use our improved weights rather than the vanilla game weights.
+ * Buffed the early-game shotgun chest (on leaving Windshear Waste) to use our custom weights rather than the vanilla game weights.
  * Refactor a lot of probability variables *(shouldn't actually have an effect on the mod, though it was a pretty big internal change)*